-Proposals will need to ensure that compensatory provision is provided for the existing community uses affected and for their expansion commensurate with development growth in Stourport-on-Severn, if these are not to be retained on site, before considering any future redevelopment.
-Proposals will also need to ensure they incorporate appropriate remediation, building and drainage design in order to deal with any land contamination.
+Proposals will need to ensure that compensatory provision is provided for the existing community uses affected, and for their expansion commensurate with development growth in Stourport-on-Severn, if these are not to be retained on site, before considering any future redevelopment.
+(SA-MA52)

+Development proposals should ensure they incorporate appropriate remediation, building and drainage design in order to deal with any land contamination.
+(SA-MA47)